arzzen/git-quick-stats/README.md

 > `git quick-stats` is a simple and efficient way to access various statistics in git repository.

+> Any git repository contains a tonne of information about commits, contributors, and files.
+Extracting this information is not  always trivial, mostly because of a gadzillion options to a gadzillion git commands – I don’t think there is a single person  alive who knows them all.
+Probably not even [Linus Torvalds](https://github.com/torvalds) himself :).

 ## Table of Contents

 [**Screenshots**](#screenshots)